aws-samples/emr-spark-benchmark/README.md

 Download [scripts/cleanup-benchmark-env.sh](scripts/cleanup-benchmark-env.sh) to the benchmark environment.
 Download [scripts/cleanup-build-env.sh](scripts/cleanup-build-env.sh) to your build environment.

-1. If you have cloned this repository locally, change to the `scripts` directory in your build environment and run:
+1. If you have cloned this repository locally, change to the `scripts` directory in your **build environment** and run:

 ```
     ./cleanup-build-env.sh
 ```

-2. If you have cloned this repository locally, change to the `scripts` directory in your benchmark environment and run:
+2. If you have cloned this repository locally, change to the `scripts` directory in your **benchmark environment** and run:

 ```
     ./cleanup-benchmark-env.sh
 ```

-3. If you used Cloud9 as your build environment, from any terminal where you have AWS CLI installed, outside your Cloud9 environment run:
+3. If you used Cloud9 as your build environment, **outside your Cloud9 environment**, from any terminal where you have AWS CLI installed, run:

 ```
    export CLOUD9_ENV_ID=<cloud9 environment id>